kubedb/docs/docs/guides/elasticsearch/quickstart/overview/opensearch/index.md

 sample-opensearch-token-zbn46            kubernetes.io/service-account-token   3      10m
 sample-opensearch-transport-cert         kubernetes.io/tls                     3      10m
 ```
-Now, we can connect to the database with any of these secret that have the prefix `cred`.
-Here, we are using `sample-opensearch-auth` which contains the admin level credentials to connect with the database.
+Now, we can connect to the database using the `sample-opensearch-auth` secret, which holds the `admin` credentials used to connect with the database.

 ### Accessing Database Through CLI